ISEP-SIG/boaviztapi-ISEP/README.md

 ### OpenAPI specification (Swagger)

-Once API server is launched API swagger is available at [httsp://localhost:5000/docs](https://localhost:5000/docs).
+Once API server is launched API swagger is available at [https://localhost:5000/docs](https://localhost:5000/docs).

+## 🔒 Authentication settings
+Our backend and frontend use an OAuth-based authentication method.
+To find out more information on how to use these authentication methods on your own deployment, please check out this documentation file: [oauth.md](docs/oauth.md)

 ## :scroll: License